IENT/YUView/README.md

 ## Download

 You can download precompiled binaries for Windows and MAC from our release site: [Download](https://github.com/IENT/YUView/releases).
-For Ubuntu and Arch Linux we provide [YUView packages](https://github.com/IENT/YUView/wiki/YUView-on-Linux).
+For Linux we provide a [YUView flatpak](https://github.com/IENT/YUView/wiki/YUView-on-Linux).
 If none of these apply to you, you can easily build YUView yourself.

 ## Building